-It's somewhat true that a decade ago the only ways to control mosquitoes were with neighborhood fogger trucks and homeowners treating wet areas on their property with insecticides like Malathion.
+In the past, the only ways to control mosquitoes were with neighborhood fogger trucks and homeowners treating wet areas on their property with insecticides like malathion.

 While we can still use chemical insecticides quite successfully in damp or wet areas, new organic controls are also available today.
 We also have fancy, environmentally safe high-tech gizmos like The Mosquito Magnet™, The Mosquito Trap™ and various misting systems.